-(a) means a charge, expense, deposit, rental, fine, or payment, regardless of how the payment is termed, described, requested or required directly or indirectly, in the form of money, goods or services; and
+- (a) means a charge, expense, deposit, rental, fine, or payment, regardless of how the payment is termed, described, requested or required directly or indirectly, in the form of money, goods or services; and - (b) includes: - (i) charges or expenditures for a School field trip or activity trip, including related transportation, food, lodging, and admission charges; - (ii) payments made to a third party that provide a part of a School activity, class, or program; - (iii) classroom textbooks, supplies or materials; - (iv) charges or expenditures for school activity clothing; and - (v) a fine, except for a student fine specifically approved the School for: - (A) failing to return School property; - (B) losing, wasting, or damaging private or School property through intentional, careless, or irresponsible behavior; or - (C) improper use of School property, including a parking violation. - (c) does not include a payment or charge for damages, which may reasonably be attributed to normal wear and tear.

-(b) includes:

-(i) charges or expenditures for a School field trip or activity trip, including related transportation, food, lodging, and admission charges;

-(ii) payments made to a third party that provide a part of a School activity, class, or program;

-(iii) classroom textbooks, supplies or materials;

-(iv) charges or expenditures for school activity clothing; and

-(v) a fine, except for a student fine specifically approved the School for: (A) failing to return School property;

-(B) losing, wasting, or damaging private or School property through intentional, careless, or irresponsible behavior; or

-(C) improper use of School property, including a parking violation.